urbanairship/java-library/docs/index.rst

 Logging
 =======

-Logging is done using the `Simple Logging Facade for Java <http://www.slf4j.org>`_ Using the logging facade allow for flexibility in logging choices.
+Logging is done using the `Simple Logging Facade for Java <http://www.slf4j.org>`_.
+Using the logging facade allows for flexibility in logging choices.
 For example, to use log4j, you would add the following to your pom.xml

 .. code-block:: xml